Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Exact versus approximate calculation of the expected sum of dependency distances

+$\varepsilon_{rel}(\Rtree) > 0$ indicates that $\ExpeDProjApprox$ overestimates $\ExpeDProj$; $\varepsilon_{rel}(\Rtree) < 0$ indicates underestimation error.
+Figure \ref{fig:applications:lang_comp:relative_error} shows the average, minimum, maximum and confidence interval of the relative error as a function of sentence length (see the Appendix for a parallel analysis of the standard deviation of $\VD{\Rtree}$).
+This figure can be seen as a confirmation of the correctness of Theorem \ref{thm:ExpeDProj} via simulation.

-In previous research, the value of $Z$ is sometimes indicated, for example, $Z=10$ \cite{Kramer2021a} and $Z=100$ \cite{Futrell2015a} and sometimes not reported \cite{Park2009a,Gildea2010a}.
-When $Z=10$, Figure \ref{fig:EN_CA_DEU:expeDproj_comparison} shows that the relative error peaks between $n=10$ and $n=20$ (close to the mean sentence length in English, \citet{Rudnicka2018a}) and tends to decay from then onwards.
+In previous research, the value of $\numsamples$ is sometimes indicated, for example, $\numsamples=10$ \cite{Kramer2021a} and $\numsamples=100$ \cite{Futrell2015a} and sometimes not reported \cite{Park2009a,Gildea2010a}.
+When $\numsamples=10$, Figure \ref{fig:applications:lang_comp:relative_error} shows that the relative error peaks between $n=10$ and $n=20$ (close to the mean sentence length in English, \citet{Rudnicka2018a}) and tends to decay from then onwards.
 However, the confidence interval of the relative error clearly broadens for sufficiently large $n$, for example, $n=30$ or $n=40$ onwards.
-These behaviors smooth for $Z=100$ while the range of variation and the confidence interval are narrower.
-For $Z=10^4$, the relative error reduces dramatically but it is important to bear in mind that our exact method is about $10^4$ times faster than the corresponding Monte Carlo method.
+These behaviors smooth out for $\numsamples=100$ while the range of variation and the confidence interval are narrower.
+As expected, the relative error reduces dramatically for larger $\numsamples$.
+In sum, Figure \ref{fig:applications:lang_comp:relative_error} indicates that a large $R$ must be used to estimate $\ExpeDProj$ with high numerical precision.
+However, that increases the computation time.
+An implication of that figure is that the best solution in terms of numerical precision and speed is provided by Equation \ref{eq:ExpeDProj:closed_form:n_minus_1}.